masjadaan/TechSecurityArticles/Linux/HijackingSharedLibraries/HijackingSharedLibraries.md

 After creating our malicious shared library, the next step is to use it.
 Two considerations arise: firstly, selecting a program that the victim is likely to execute with elevated privileges, and secondly, ensuring that the hijacking of a shared library does not cause the program to crash.
 Remember, when we hijack a library, it will not be available to that program.

-For this demonstartion we will use the `ps` command as our target.
+For this demonstration we will use the `ps` command as our target.
 Users often run ps with sudo to display processes with elevated permissions, making it a suitable candidate for our attack.

 Let's identify the libraries `ps` uses.
 We'll use the `ldd` command on the target machine to list these libraries.
 The output will include something like: